blockwell-ai/lens-wallet-prototype/README.md

 Replacing `<email>` with an account email address.
 It will ask you for a password.

-### 5. Send tokens to user
+### 5. (Optional) Send tokens to users

-Finally, to get tokens for the new account, use the lens command again:
+If you didn't send all tokens to the first account, you can send more tokens
+using:

 ```
 npx lens send <email> <amount>
 ```

-This will send tokens from the default account of the app user to the address associated with the given email.
+This will send tokens from the default account of the app to the address associated with the given email.

-### 6. Version control (optional)
+### 6. (Optional) Version control

 After setup, it's recommended to clear the current Git config (if it exists) by removing the .git folder, and initializing Git again for this new wallet.